wmerbis/stochasticTN/README.md

 #### `mps.py`
 `mps.py` defines the MPS class for the stochasticTN package defining the MPS object with attributes:
-- `.tensors` gives a list of the MPS tensors
+- `.tensors` gives a list of the MPS tensors.
+All tensors are rank-3 tensors with index structure (left, physical, right).
 - `.center` gives the location of the center node in the mixed canonical representation of the mps (all tensors to the left and right of 'center' are unitary matrices w.r.t. contraction from the left/right respectively)
 - `.name` optional name for the mps
 - `.bond_dimensions` gives a list of bond dimensions of the MPS